mgattozzi/mgattozzi/posts/rust-wasm.md

 2. We also can again use cargo, but we need to integrate with npm somehow which I'll talk about later
 3. Rustdoc is a wonderful tool and much easier to go through than a man page
-4. I don't think we're here yet but I'll cover it later
+4. I don't think we're here just yet but I'll cover it later

-We have a lot of what Web Developers want and can easily make the push to make it a seamless experience for them, rather than making the mistake of letting C/C++ become the go-to choice again.
-Rust can and should become the Systems Language of the web, much like C/C++ have been for personal computers for decades.
+We have a lot of what web developers want and can easily make the push to make it a seamless experience for them, rather than making the mistake of letting C/C++ become the go-to choice again.
+Rust can and should become the systems language of the web, much like C/C++ have been for personal computers for decades.

 You might have noticed I haven't mentioned programming languages like Ruby/Python/Java etc. here, that also cover the same things as Rust (and are arguably easier to learn) right now in terms of making it a good language for wasm.
-This is because they're all dependent on a Gargbage Collector.
+This is because they're all dependent on a Garbage Collector.
 If the point of wasm is to be fast, then having no runtime to worry about is a good thing.
 GCs add extra overhead, would have to be shipped with each wasm package, and at that point you might as well just use JS which is also GC based but is highly optimized for the web.
+This is of course subject to change when WebAssembly gets integration with the GC of the surrounding environment, e.g. the JavaScript engine.
+However, this is something that won't happen for about 2 years give or take.

-This leaves us with Rust, C, or C++ as the only real contenders for using wasm.
+This leaves us with Rust, C, or C++ as the only real contenders for using wasm at the moment, meaning it's ripe for first mover advantage when it comes to tooling, support, and use.

 ## How do we make it the language of choice?